Insality/druid/CONTRIBUTING.md

 ## API Docs From Annotations

-Markdown under `/api` is generated from EmmyLua annotations in the Lua sources.
+Markdown under `/api` is generated from Lua annotations in the Lua sources.

 There is currently **no in-repo docgen script**.
 When you change public APIs: